How not to read a string from a UTF-8 stream

 #How to fix the code?

-There are multiple ways to fix the code.
-One way is to convert the byte array to a string only when you have all the data:
+There are multiple ways to fix this.
+One approach is to convert the byte array to a string only after receiving all the data:

 string ReadString(Stream stream)